SarvadnyeeGhogare/Tunable-Function-Generator/README.md

 TRIANGULAR WAVE:
 A triangular wave is a periodic, non-sinusoidal waveform characterized by its triangular shape.
 It's a piecewise linear, continuous real function where the rise and fall times are equal

-2.Tunability:
-Frequency and amplitude of each waveform can be varied using potentiometers.
-The formulas for frequency is prooved in attached images for sine , square and triangular wave.

-3.Components:
+2.Components:
 DSO,Power Supply,Breadboard,Connecting Wires,Opamps,Diodes,Resistors,Capacitors,Potentiometer.

-HOW WAVEFORMS ARE GENERATED?

-The flow is sine wave---->square wave---->triangular wave.

-1.SINE WAVE:
-Based on a Wien Bridge Oscillator circuit.

-2.SQUARE WAVE:
-Based on non-inverting Schmitt Trigger circuit.

-3.TRIANGULAR WAVE:
-Based on integrator circuit.
+3.Tunability:
+Amplitude of each waveform can be varied using potentiometers.

 HOW IS FREQUENCY AND AMPLITUDE CONTROLLED?